Skip to main content

 Make this Diwali a healthy one

-According to dietitian Barbara Kovalenko, a nutritionist consultant for fasting app Lasta, it's fine to allow yourself some of your favourite Diwali dishes, so long as you don't over-indulge for a long period and try to make some healthier food choices.
+According to dietitian Barbara Kovalenko, a nutritionist consultant for fasting app Lasta, it's fine to allow yourself some of your favourite traditional Diwali food, so long as you don't over-indulge for a long period and try to make some healthier food choices.
 Fellow dietitian nutritionist Yelena Wheeler agrees that balance is key.

 The dietitians share their tips for a healthy Diwali.